 You don't need to read research articles to know that finding a psychiatrist can be incredibly challenging.
-As a psychiatrist who practices in the emergency, inpatient, and outpatient environments, I come regularly come across patients who have difficulty finding a psychiatrist near where they live.
+As a psychiatrist who practices in the emergency, inpatient, and outpatient environments, I regularly encounter patients who report difficulty finding a psychiatrist near where they live.
 So, how should one go about trying to find a psychiatrist?

 First, think about the type of care you'd like to receive (e.g., therapy, medications):

 Psychiatrists are trained to provide therapy and/or medications to help you with problems and to improve your functioning.
 Because of their medical training, psychiatrists are particularly good at combining psychological and biological perspectives.
 After four years of college, four years of medical school, and four years of residency, psychiatrists end up with thousands of hours of clinical experience by the time they complete their training.
-Some data also shows that getting therapy and medication management from the same person actually saves money because it is more efficient and less total visits are required.
+Some data also shows that getting therapy and medication management from the same person actually saves money because it is more efficient and allows for similar benefits with fewer total visits.

 Even though there are numerous benefits to working with a psychiatrist, it's worth considering the variety of mental health practitioners, particularly if it's hard to find a psychiatrist.

 Psychiatrists (MD, DO) require 4 years of college, 4 years of medical school, 4 years of residency, and optional 1-2 years of fellowship.
-By the time a psychiatrist completes residency, he or she will have completed about 16,000 of medical training, most of which is clinical (treating patients).
+By the time a psychiatrist completes residency, he or she will have completed about 16,000 of medical training, most of which is clinical (treating patients and making clinical decisions).
 They are trained in both psychotherapy and medications.
 Further, because they are medical doctors, they can take a holistic approach to care, considering medical and neurologic aspects of diagnosis and treatment